Engine Room Flooding on Ships

 Actions to Be Taken in Case of Engine Room Flooding

-• Quickly identify the source of the leak and isolate the affected system by shutting valves.
+3. Identify and Isolate the Leak: Locate the source of the flooding and isolate the affected system by closing relevant inlet and outlet valves.

 Safety and Prevention Measures